 The following are a few quick facts about malpractice law:

 How long you have to pursue a case under the statute of limitations.
 Although every case is unique, the majority of claims for malpractice must be brought against defendants within two years of the date that harm was caused, or within two years of the date it should have been discovered.
-There are some situations where could be given more time, but generally you must act quickly and consult with a lawyer.
+There are some situations that could be given more time, but generally you must act quickly and consult with a lawyer.

 Requirements to File a Medical Malpractice Claim